devcontainers/spec/README.md

 Beyond repeatable setup, these same development containers provide consistency to avoid environment specific problems across developers and centralized build and test automation services.
 You can use the [open-source CLI reference implementation](https://github.com/devcontainers/cli) either directly or integrated into product experiences to use the structured metadata to deliver these benefits.
 It currently supports integrating with Docker Compose and a simplified, un-orchestrated single container option – so that they can be used as coding environments or for continuous integration and testing.

+A GitHub Action and an Azure DevOps Task are available in [devcontainers/ci](https://github.com/devcontainers/ci) for running a repository's dev container in continuous integration (CI) builds.
+This allows you to reuse the same setup that you are using for local development to also build and test your code in CI.

 ### Spec content

 You may review the specification in the [specs folder](https://github.com/devcontainers/spec/tree/main/docs/specs) of this repo.